East Riding of Yorkshire Council

 Details of council:

-The Children in Care Council is for 11 years to 17 years and takes places on a monthly basis.
-It is
+The Children in Care Council is for 11 years to 17 years and takes places on a monthly basis in various locations across the county to ensure accessibility.
+The Care Leavers Forum is those aged 18 years to 25 years which also meets on a monthly basis.

 Children in care and care leavers council does not have its own bank account